RotanaAli/ArduinoInstall/README.md

 Step #3 : Once the download is complete go to 'Downloads' in files and click on 'Extract Here', once the file is extracted drag and drop the flie in 'Home'

-Step 4 :  Click on 'install' that's inside the file, then open the terminal write as follows:
+Step 4 :  Click on 'install' that's inside the file copy the last command, then open the terminal,

-$ cd arduino

-$ ls
+/home/u/Pictures/Screenshots/Screenshot from 2022-08-08 21-03-01.png

+write :

-$ sudo ./install.sh
+$ sudo

+[paste the command] ./install.sh

 [enter password]